mapillary/OpenSfM/doc/source/large.rst

 Large datasets can be slow to process.
 An option to speed up the reconstruction process is to split them into smaller datasets.
 We will call each of the small datasets a *submodel*.
 Smaller datasets run faster because they involve fewer images on each bundle adjustment iteration.
 Additionally, the reconstruction of the different submodels can be done in parallel.

-Since the reconstructions of the submodels are done independently, they will not be necessarly aligned to each other.
-Only the GPS positions of the images and the ground control points will determine the aligment.
+Since the reconstructions of the submodels are done independently, they will not be necessarily aligned with each other.
+Only the GPS positions of the images and the ground control points will determine the alignment.
 When the neighboring reconstructions share cameras or points, it is possible to enforce the alignment of common cameras and points between the different reconstructions.

-In the following, we describe the commands that help splitting a large dataset and aligning the resulting submodels.
+In the following, we describe the commands that help to split a large dataset and aligning the resulting submodels.

 Creating submodels